 Let’s be honest, no one likes to do this, but believe it or not, reading those little booklets that come with boots can cut out problems before they even present.
 Instructions can include specific recommendations on how to break the accompanying boot in, along with other pointers on how to get the best out of your new footwear, such as how to waterproof hiking boots or how to lace hiking boots.

-Once you have the boots at home, strap them on (along with some walking socks, obviously) and go for a hike around the house.
+Once you have the boots at home, strap them on (along with your hiking socks, obviously) and go for a hike around the house.
 If you experience any initial discomfort, take some time to ensure they’re laced correctly, that your foot is properly in place, with the tongue adjusted as it should be.
 If you have stairs or steps, stride up and down them a few times, occasionally placing only your toes on the front of the step.
 Although it seems tedious, this approach may well prevent blisters once outdoors, potentially saving an entire hiking trip.

 Load up a backpack and repeat the steps above.
 The more rough stuff you can roam across during this process, the better.

 If your future plans involve walking long distances, such as a lengthy thru-hike, make sure you leave the boots on your feet inside the house for extended periods too, even if you’re sat on the sofa watching the TV.
 Time will tell if the ankle cut and the height of the cuff is likely to cause issues, or whether the boot is going to bend around the shape your lower leg.
-(Note: mountaineering boots, as opposed to general hiking boots, should never bend – rigidity is what you need on technical peaks – but walking footwear should flex comfortably.)
+(Note: mountaineering boots, as opposed to general hiking boots, should never bend – rigidity is what you need on technical peaks – but walking footwear should always flex comfortably.)

 If your feet start to tell you something is wrong, and there’s no sign of any incremental improvement, listen to them.
 Some boots do need a bit of stretching in, but if problems persist, you will have to make a change to your footwear – it’s better to do this from a position of comfort than halfway along a trail when there's no way to stop chafing from occurring.